oneminch/Notes/Vue.md

     - Can be done ahead-of-time (build step) or on-the-fly (runtime compiler).
 - **Mount**
     - The runtime renderer calls the render functions, walks the returned VDOM tree, and constructs a real DOM tree from it.
+    - It's performed as a reactive effect, therefore it *tracks* of all reactive dependencies that were used.
 - **Patch** / **Diffing** / **Reconciliation**
     - When a dependency used during mount changes, the effect re-runs, creating a new, updated [[Virtual DOM|VDOM]] tree.
     - The runtime renderer walks the new tree, compares it with the old one, and applies necessary updates to the actual [[DOM]].